jmckeever3rd/gsthd-oot-tracker-layouts/README.md

 --------------------

-CURRENTLY WORK IN PROGRESS FOR SCRUBS SEASON 4
+CURRENTLY WORK IN PROGRESS FOR STANDARD SEASON 6

 --------------------

-**Custom Layouts for Hapax GSTHD with a focus on Scrubs Central Season 4 ZOOTR settings.**
+**Custom Layouts for Hapax GSTHD**
 - WoTh w/ boss icons.
 - Link spawn panels.
 - Customized and updated icons for GSTHD